Time and Chance (Color Me Badd album)

-Time and Chance is R&B quartet Color Me Badd's second full-length studio album, released in 1993.
-The album peaked at No. 56 on the Billboard albums chart.
+Time and Chance is the second studio album by American R&B group Color Me Badd.
+Released in 1993, the album peaked at No. 56 on the Billboard albums chart.
 It was released after high-profile appearances on the Beverly Hills 90210 and Mo' Money soundtracks, the latter producing the top 20 single "Forever Love".
 While eventually reaching gold status, the album was initially considered a disappointment due to the success of their first album.
 The album received praise from critics and contains two hits in both the lead title track single and the Jimmy Jam & Terry Lewis-produced "Choose".
 The former's music video was directed by rapper Ice Cube.